sourenaraya/random-material-color/README.md

 # random-material-color

+### About this fork
+This version returns color class instead of HEX color code.
+I am usnig this in my Vuetifyjs projects. for example, instead of `#FF8A80` it will return `red accent-1`

 ### About
 This is an easy to use random color generator which uses the Google Material UI color palette.
 It also uses [murmurhash](https://github.com/mikolalysenko/murmurhash-js) to generate colors for specific strings.